cucumber-ltd/gherkin-lint/README.md

 * Scenario Outline with UI
 * Using "or" in steps
 * Long scenarios (more than 5 steps)
+* Sentences are too long
+* Too many scenarios in a Feature file
 * Could use And (Given, Given)
 * Large DataTable (incidental detail)
 * Large Examples table (incidental detail)
 * Many arguments (many "xxx" pairs or numbers)
 * Many comments

 ## Implementation